FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

-Implementations SHOULD use functionality such as the RADIUS Filter-Id attribute ({{?RFC2865, Section 5.11}}) to set packet filters for the supplicant being provisioned.
-For ease of administration, the Filter-Id name could simply be the NAI, or a similar name.
+Implementations SHOULD use functionality such as the RADIUS Filter-Id attribute ({{?RFC2865, Section 5.11}}) to set packet filters for the peer being provisioned.
+For ease of administration, the Filter-Id name could simply be the provisioning NAI, or a similar name.
 Such consistency aids with operational considerations when managing complex networks.

 Implementations SHOULD rate-limit provisioning attempts.
-A misbehaving supplicant should be blocked temporarily, or even permanently.
-Implementations SHOULD limit the total number of supplicants being provisioned at the same time.
-There is no requirement to allow all supplicants to connect without limit.
+A misbehaving peer should be blocked temporarily, or even permanently.
+Implementations SHOULD limit the total number of peers being provisioned at the same time.
+There is no requirement to allow all peers to connect without limit.

+## Other Considerations

+Implementations MUST NOT permit EAP method negotiation with provisioning credentials.
+That is, when a provisioning NAI is used, any EAP NAK sent by a server MUST contain only EAP type zero (0).
+Similarly, when an EAP peer uses a provisioning NAI and receives an EAP NAK, the contents MUST be ignored.

+While a server may support multiple provisioning methods, there is no way in EAP to negotiate which provisioning method can be used.
+It is also expected that the provisioning methods will be specific to a particular type of device.
+That is, a device is likely to support only one provisioning method.

+As a result, there is no need to require a method for negotiating provisioning methods.

+## Considerations for Provisioning Specifications {#specifications}

+The operational considerations discussed above have a number of impacts on specifications which define provisioning methods.

+### Negotiation

+Specifications which define provisioning for an EAP method SHOULD provide a method-specific process by which implementations can negotiate a mutually acceptable provisioning method.

+For the reasons noted above, however, we cannot make this suggestion mandatory.
+If it is not possible for a provisioning method to define any negotiation, then that limitation should not be a barrier to publishing the specification.

+### Renewal of Credentials

+Where a provisioning method is expected to create credentials which do not expire, the specification SHOULD state this explicitly.

+Where credentials expire, it is RECOMMENDED that specifications provide guidance on how the credentials are to be updated.
+For example, an EAP method could permit re-provisioning to be done as part of a normal EAP authentication, using the currently provisioned credentials.

+It is RECOMMENDED that the provisioning methods provide for a method which can be used without affecting network access.
+A specification could define provisioning endpoints such as Enrollment over Secure Transport (EST) {{?RFC7030}}, or Automatic Certificate Management Environment (ACME) {{?RFC8555}}.
+The provisioning endpoints could be available both on the provisioning network, and on the provisioned (i.e. normal) network.
+Such an architecture means that devices can be re-provisioned without losing network access.

 ## Notes on AAA Routability

-When we say that the eap.arpa domain is not routable in an AAA proxy framework, we mean that the domain does not exist, and will never resolve to anything for dynamic DNS lookups as defined in
+When we say that the eap.arpa domain is not routable in an AAA proxy framework, we mean that the domain does not exist, and will never resolve to anything for dynamic discovery as defined in
 {{?RFC7585}}.
-In addition, administrators will not have statically configuered AAA proxy routes for this domain.
+In addition, administrators will not have statically configured AAA proxy routes for this domain.

 In order to avoid spurious DNS lookups, RADIUS servers supporting
 {{?RFC7585}} SHOULD perform filtering in the domains which are sent to